pcordone/CS573-Fall-2021-project/README.md

 https://user-images.githubusercontent.com/447806/142347476-70200c71-2e47-4360-9a4e-116b642c4908.png)](
 https://user-images.githubusercontent.com/447806/142347476-70200c71-2e47-4360-9a4e-116b642c4908.png)

+#### Iteration 4: Preprocessing Data
+Preprocessing the data improved performance of the visualization (for brushing in paricular) so I created a preprocessing node appication that used d3 https://github.com/pcordone/dataToSummaryCSV by starting with Professor Kellher's

 ## Sketches

 This visualization sketch shows a stacked bar graph wrapped around a circle representing the usage for the 12 months of the year for 3 accounts.
 The rationale is that by wrapping the bar graph around a circle, the viewer can look to the opposite side of the circle to see usage patterns for the opposite season.
 The visualization could also show usage for the same account with the bars closer to the origin for the first year and the bars further from the origin for the second year.
 Multiple accounts could also be rendered for two consecutive years by grouping the accounts visually as groups of consecutive circles of accounts.
 An issue with this visualization is that the area of segments will increase if the height of the bars represent usage.
 That may be perceived as misleading since it will cause the user to believe that the outer bar segments are consuming more electricity.